To be honest, I’d never really thought that much about babies before.

 Isn’t it funny… when you first start a relationship, your partner spends every waking hour waiting for that invitation for sex, but when you decide to start trying for a baby, they sit on the driveway after a full days work, refusing to leave the car because they spot their wife peering out the window tapping the wristwatch and pointing upstairs.
 For many, the whole process consumes you and everything becomes about ovulation kits, temperatures and chart mapping – it’s like a military operation.

-As we were both under 30 with no health conditions, I didn’t expect any issues but you can imagine my sheer panic when I was sat in work and I receive a text from my GP telling me there was a problem identified during my blood test.
+As we were both under 30 with no known health conditions, I didn’t expect any issues but you can imagine my sheer panic when I was sat in work and I receive a text from my GP surgery telling me there was a problem identified during my blood test and I needed to book in to see them.

-They told me that I seemed to be missing the hormone that showed you ovulate and the levels were far too low to ever be able to conceive.
+They told me that I seemed to be missing the hormone that showed I had ovulated and the levels were far too low to ever be able to conceive.
 I’d have to go back for more tests next month.

-Why couldn’t the test have come back and said, yeah all is okay, crack on!
+Of course… Why couldn’t the test have come back and just said, yeah all is okay, crack on!

 Now whenever I feel crappy, one of the best things ever, is Stan.